canonical/cloud-init/doc/rtd/explanation/format.rst

 Explanation
 -----------

-A user data script is a single shell script to be executed once per instance.
+A user data script is a single script to be executed once per instance.
-User data scripts are run relatively late in the boot process, during the cloud-init's final stage as part of the "cc_scripts_user" module.
+User data scripts are run relatively late in the boot process, during cloud-init's :ref:`final stage<boot-Final>` as part of the :ref:`cc_scripts_user<mod_cc_scripts_user>` module.
 When run, the environment variable ``INSTANCE_ID`` is set to the current instance ID for use within the script.